VigneshT24/Dynamic_Learning_Model/README.md

 # Dynamic Learning Model
 A Dynamic Learning Model (DLM) utilizes a hybrid approach to learning and responding to queries, making it smarter and more knowledgeable in responding to various FAQs about a topic it has been trained on.
 For my purpose, I am training this bot with college-related questions that might be useful for any university students.

-* This model uses SpaCy & SQLite for many of its functions
+* This model uses SpaCy, SQLite, & NLTK for many of its functions

 NOTICE: You'll need to install, import, and configure your device to "SpaCy" and possibly SQLite for this bot to be used in programs (only for developers)